can-ok/Book-Store/README.md

 # Web-Programming
 ---

-## My lovely  Web Programming lecture final project
+## Web Programming lecture final project
 ### Topic:BookStore
 ---
 #### This project includes that basic Create,Read,Update and Delete operation on Php and Ajax+Jquery validation on php